TheSnekySnek/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

     really dynamic?
 It's far away from being a dynamic configuration.
 Can you propose a solution to solve this?

-It's not dynamic since we have to edit the script and restart the haproxy container when we add a new node to the pool.
+It's not dynamic since we have to manually edit the script and restart the haproxy container when we add a new node to the pool.

 ### Deliverables
     1. Take a screenshot of the stats page of HAProxy at